tfabris/BlueGigaEmpeg/README.md

 stereo requires the second method in order to work.

 Sometimes Bluetooth devices can get into odd states which require a reboot to fix.
-If you're having pairing troubles, reboot both devices: Reboot the car stereo by turning the ignition off and on again, and reboot the BlueGigaEmpeg by sleeping and waking the empeg with a long press on the top button of the front panel.
+If you're having pairing troubles, try rebooting the BlueGigaEmpeg by sleeping and waking the empeg with a long press on the top button of the front panel, followed by another button press to wake it.
+If that doesn't work, try rebooting both devices: Reboot the car stereo by turning the ignition off and on again, and also reboot the BlueGigaEmpeg by sleeping and waking the empeg.

 When trying to pair, turn off any nearby Bluetooth devices which are in "discoverable" mode or "pairing" mode.
 The BlueGigaEmpeg has no user